alberttgomes/liferay-database-converter/README.md

 8. Run the project

 ### Note
-> You will need to use another tool to fix the column constraints issue when using the Pentaho tool.
+> Tool to fix the column constraints issue when using the Pentaho tool.